AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_push.md

 ## Retrieve a push template

-Retrieves the template for push notifications.
+Retrieves the specified template for push notifications.

 For each App Key, the call frequency limit of this method is 100 per second.